-Many of the nickel weeklies published after 1880 are commonly attributed to house pseudonyms, or identities that were attached to a particular series and that would be used by many different authors.
+Most dime novels are attributed to house pseudonyms, or identities that were attached to a particular series and that would be used by many different authors.

 Pirating, Prizes, and Hacks

-In the early 19th century, most story paper publishers pirated their fiction from England and France.
-Well-known authors such as Charles Dickens, Frederick Marryat, and Eugene Sue were especially popular.
-Pirating was low risk, because there were no international copyright laws, and high reward, because publishers didn't have to compensate authors.
+In the early 19th century, most story paper publishers pirated their fiction from England and France, with well-known authors such as Charles Dickens, Frederick Marryat, and Eugene Sue being especially popular.
+Pirating was low risk and high reward, because there were no international copyright laws, which meant few consequences for the publisher.

 Some of the earliest story papers would occasionally offer cash prizes for original fiction, which was one way that a paper could set themselves apart from their competition.
-But instead of only printing prize winning stories, they would publish any story submitted, often without paying or even acknowledging the author.
-In fact, among the contestants to the Philadelphia Saturday Courier's first prize contest in 1831 was a young Edgar Allan Poe.
-Poe submitted five stories, all of which were published anonymously and without payment.
+Instead of only printing prize winning stories, though, they would often publish any story submitted, typically without paying or even acknowledging the author.
+In fact, among the contestants to the Philadelphia Saturday Courier's first prize contest in 1831 was a young Edgar Allan Poe, who submitted five stories, all of which were published anonymously and without payment.
 However, prizes were still expensive, so publishers continued to rely largely on pirating from Europe or from one another well into the 1840s.
 (Indeed, while it became less common, dime novel publishers never really stopped pirating European fiction.)

 Although many publishers would become enormously wealthy from the labor of the story paper author, most authors would continue to struggle to support themselves on their earnings.
 The most celebrated writers were able to eke out some security in the mid-century under exclusive contracts, until publishers realized that even literary celebrity could be commodified.